-The optimum size of a circular PCB sample for the measurement of εr can be calculated by entering the known and predicted data into the text boxes.
-The predicted data could be from the manufacturers/suppliers specification or just left at the default of 4.2, but if it is too far out it may mean repeating the process and performing the measurement on a second sample once the approximate value is know.
+In order to make an accurate measurement of the relative dielectric constant (εr ) of a circular sample PCB, it is important to ensure that skin effect has become established, that edge effect is taken into account in the calculations and that the measuring instrument (VNA) is reasonably well impedance matched.
+The optimum size of a circular PCB sample for the measurement of εr can be calculated by entering the known dimensions and approximate εr into the text boxes.
+The approximate εr could be from the manufacturers/suppliers specification or just left at the default of 4.2, but in extreme cases when the first sample size it is totally inappropriate it may mean repeating the process and performing the measurement on a second sample size.

 This calculator is intended to be used with the Accurate Method for Measuring Relative Dielectric Constant of a PCB Using a Vector Network Analyser The default values in the text boxes relate to the samples used in the article Measuring Relative Dielectric Constant using parallel plate method and a Vector Network Analyser

 Please give us feedback on your use of this calculator, good or bad.
 It works fine with FR4, but is not yet proven for all available materials.

 Note: 1 oz/ft2 of copper = 0.035 mm thickness

 Once the relative dielectric is known the required track width can be found by reference to a handbook, or by using a calculator.
 There are three calculators for Microstrip including the Microstrip Transmission Line Characteristic Impedance Calculator Using an equation by Brian C Wadell. and one Coplanar Waveguide With Ground Calculator

 Many more calculators can be found on the excellent RF Cafe website

 1) Minimum Frequency for Well Established Skin Effect